austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 -------------
 * **bytes_toserver**: Total sum of bytes sent from IP address to Server
 * **dest_degree**: Amount of source IP addresses that communicate to the same destination
-* **occurrences**: Number of network occurences between dyads identified as beaconing.
+* **occurrences**: Number of network occurrences between dyads identified as beaconing.
 * **percent**: Percent of traffic between dyads considered beaconing.
 * **interval**: Intervals between each beacon in seconds

 Flare's output shows 192.168.0.53 communicating to 160.153.76.129 in ~61 second intervals over port 80.
 Of all the communication between the nodes **97%** has periodic communication.
-The results also indicate 2 additional internal nodes communicate to the same destination IP (In this case, it was me testing connectivity on different host.)
+The results also indicate 2 additional internal nodes communicate to the same destination IP (In this case, it was me testing connectivity on multiple hosts.)

-You'll also notice the same host performing DNS lookups through google DNS with the same intervals.
-This is because our curl command is looking up the hostname first and then making the request the curl -- awesome!
+You'll also notice the same host performing DNS lookups through Google DNS with the same intervals -- this is because our curl command is looking up the hostname first and then making an HTTP request through curl.
+Awesome!

-Filtering out well known services such as Google & Amazon can help to narrow your result set.
+Filtering out well-known services such as Google & Amazon can help to narrow your result set.
 You can then look for communication with a low destination degree and a high percentage of beaconing.

-Larger networks will have a lot of results, so you're probably better off to export your results to csv where you can harness the full power of Excel.
+Larger networks will have a lot of activity, so you're probably better off to export your results to csv where you can harness the full power of Excel.

 <img src="/images/flare_csvoutput_highlight.png">